 Events with Recording

-• Read more: COVID-19 & Disability
+• Read more: COVID-19 & Disability: A Holistic Examination of Pandemic Impact

 Mar 9

-A Holistic Examination of Pandemic Impact Event Description The COVID-19 pandemic has had disproportionate effects on the lives of persons with disabilities generally, and especially pronounced effects on specific subsets of this diverse population, including youth with intellectual, developmental, cognitive, and psychosocial disabilities.
-For example, a letter published recently in the American Journal of Psychiatry…
+Event Description The COVID-19 pandemic has had disproportionate effects on the lives of persons with disabilities generally, and especially pronounced effects on specific subsets of this diverse population, including youth with intellectual, developmental, cognitive, and psychosocial disabilities.
+For example, a letter published recently in the American Journal of Psychiatry on behalf of the directors of…

 Mar 3

-Seminar Series: COVID-19 and the Law
+Seminar Series: COVID-19 and the Law: The Disparate Burdens of COVID-19

-The Disparate Burdens of COVID-19 Seminar Series Description On March 3, we held the fourth installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
-This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects it may have…
+Seminar Series Description On March 3, we held the fourth installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
+This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects it may have on our society.
+This fourth…

 Feb 23

-Seminar Series: COVID-19 and the Law
+Seminar Series: COVID-19 and the Law: The Use of Biotech in the COVID-19 Pandemic

-The Use of Biotech in the COVID-19 Pandemic Seminar Series Description On February 23, we hosted the third installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
-This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects…
+Seminar Series Description On February 23, we hosted the third installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
+This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects it may have on our society.
+This third…

 Feb 16

-What COVID-19 Teaches Us About Health Justice and the Path Forward On February 16, we hosted the second installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
-This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects…
+Seminar Series Description On February 16, we hosted the second installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
+This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects it may have on our society.
+This second…

 Feb 12

-Medical Stereotypes: Confronting Racism and Disparities in US Health Care
+Medical Stereotypes: Confronting Racism and Disparities in US Health Care: A Health Policy and Bioethics Consortium

-A Health Policy and Bioethics Consortium Event Description Minority racial and ethnic groups in the US have long experienced disparities in access to health care and worse health outcomes, undermining broader social, political, and economic equality.
+Event Description Minority racial and ethnic groups in the US have long experienced disparities in access to health care and worse health outcomes, undermining broader social, political, and economic equality.
 One component of these disparities are various stereotypes that affect how minority patients are perceived and treated.
-This session…
+This session explored how medical discourse and the…

 Feb 2

-Seminar Series: COVID-19 and the Law
+Seminar Series: COVID-19 and the Law: COVID-19’s Legacy & Evolving Legal Doctrines

-COVID-19’s Legacy & Evolving Legal Doctrines Seminar Series Description On February 2, we hosted the first installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
-This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects it may…
+Seminar Series Description On February 2, we hosted the first installment of the COVID-19 and the Law: Disruption, Impact, and Legacy Seminar Series.
+This seminar series considered the ethical, legal, regulatory, and broader social and institutional impacts that COVID-19 has had, as well as the longer-lasting effects it may have on our society.
+This first…

-• Read more: Public Options for Employers
+• Read more: Public Options for Employers: A Panel Discussion

 Jan 21

-Public Options for Employers
+Public Options for Employers: A Panel Discussion

 Dec 16

-Why Our Health Insurance Is Incomplete and What Can Be Done about It Online Viewing Event Description Reshaping health insurance is a divisive topic in American politics today.
-Our current system expects patients to bear substantial health costs through deductibles, copayments, and coinsurance, creating a tradeoff for patients that can keep them from accessing the…
+Event Description Reshaping health insurance is a divisive topic in American politics today.
+Our current system expects patients to bear substantial health costs through deductibles, copayments, and coinsurance, creating a tradeoff for patients that can keep them from accessing the care they need.
+In his book, Exposed: Why Our Health Insurance Is Incomplete and What…

 Nov 19

-Enforcing Constitutional Commitments to Health and Social Equality in Kenya
+Enforcing Constitutional Commitments to Health and Social Equality in Kenya: A Conversation with Justice Mumbi Ngugi

-A Conversation with Justice Mumbi Ngugi Event Description Mumbi Ngugi is a Judge of the High Court of Kenya who is internationally acclaimed for her role in building Kenya’s jurisprudence on social and economic rights.
-Since the adoption of the Constitution of 2010, Justice Ngugi has made landmark judgments to uphold its transformative promise, including…
+Event Description Mumbi Ngugi is a Judge of the High Court of Kenya who is internationally acclaimed for her role in building Kenya’s jurisprudence on social and economic rights.
+Since the adoption of the Constitution of 2010, Justice Ngugi has made landmark judgments to uphold its transformative promise, including rulings on the right to health….

-• Read more: Detecting Dementia
+• Read more: Detecting Dementia: Technology, Access, and the Law

 Nov 16

-Technology, Access, and the Law Online Viewing Event Description Advances in neuroimaging, genetics, and mobile health apps are creating unprecedented opportunities to detect subtle brain changes that may predict the onset of Alzheimer’s disease and other types of dementia.
-But how much trust should we have in these new technologies, who will have access to…
+Event Description Advances in neuroimaging, genetics, and mobile health apps are creating unprecedented opportunities to detect subtle brain changes that may predict the onset of Alzheimer’s disease and other types of dementia.
+But how much trust should we have in these new technologies, who will have access to them, and how should the law respond…